ChandulaNethmal/chandulanethmal.github.io/_pages/home.md

 date: 2020-05-7T11:48:41-04:00
 header:
   overlay_color: "#000"
-  overlay_filter: "0.2"
+  overlay_filter: "0.1"
   overlay_image: "/Thinkers-splash.jpg"
-  og_image: "/Thinkers-splash2.jpg"
+  og_image: "/Thinkers-splash.jpg"
   actions:
     - label: "Blog"
       url: "/year-archive/"
   caption: "Chandula Nethmal"
-excerpt: "Welcome to the creative cloud of Chandula.
-You may find some cool tech and fun stuffs in this Static website."
+excerpt: "**Welcome to the Creative Cloud of Chandula!** *You may find some CooL Tech and Fun stuffs in this Static Website.*"
 intro:
   - excerpt: '**Thinker`s Cloud is basically a Static website created using Jekyll Static site generating tools and hosted with Github.
-Most of the Contents of the web site is based on a Blog related to Electronics, Internet of Things, Telecommunication, computer science and many other cool stuffs including awesome photos, drawings and some interesting quotes may give soemthing to your life.
-You may find some interesting projects related to in Robotics, PCB designing, IoT, Embedded systems and etc..**'
+Most of the Contents of the web site are based on a Blog related to Electronics, Internet of Things, Telecommunication, Computer Science and many other cool informative stuffs including awesome photos, drawings and some  quotes may add some colors to your life.
+Also, you may find some interesting projects related to in Robotics, PCB designing, IoT, Embedded systems and etc..**'

 site_map:
   - image_path: /assets/images/sitemap.png